vackosar/text2gsm/README.md

 # text2gsm
 Generate audiobooks from text taking minimal disk space!
-- Use with "html2text" and "epub2text" to generate audiobooks.
+- Use with "html2text" and "epub2text" to generate audiobooks!
-- Uses compression "GSM" is suitable for voice and produces twice smaller files than "lamemp3"!
+- Uses compression "GSM" suitable for voice and produces twice smaller files than "lamemp3"!
-- Uses text to speech alogirthm "festival" is widely available!
+- Uses widely available text-to-speech alogirthm "festival"!

 ## Installation On Ubuntu